CorruptedBrainn/Portfolio/README.md

 > The game is designed to be an open-world type game, where players program their own game elements to interact with the world, teaching them concepts such as computational geometry, data structures, and more.
 >
 > For this, I had to implement my own programming language (Valuescript) to give me more control with game interaction, and to allow it to fit within the game elements.
 >
+> This particular branch is the assessment I submitted for school.
+It does not include the programming language, and has the pure math question functionality.
+>
 > ---
 >